 Lift power is a crucial parameter when it comes to racing drones.
 The more powerful are the motors and propellers, the more lift power will be produced which assists in making sharp turns and accelerating faster.

 There are racing drones available out there that come with a 10:1 power to weight ratio, discussed in the racing drones buyer guide.

-Propellers made of carbon fiber are becoming more and more popular due their light weight and efficient design.
-However, injury has to be taken care when using propellers made of carbon fiber since they can cut through your skin real bad.
+Propellers made of carbon fiber are becoming more and more popular due to their lightweight and efficient design.
+However, injury has to be taken care of when using propellers made of carbon fiber since they can cut through your skin real badly.

 Racing drones are best known for their great maneuverability.
 This is not a quantifiable characteristic, however.

-It is an aggregate of the follow features:
+It is an aggregate of the following features:

 - Control response time which is managed by the flight controller and the RC controller

-- Flight stability which depends on the flight controller and its software
+- Flight stability depends on the flight controller and its software

 - Reliable and smooth banking which is based on the flight controller software

-Typically, better the quality of the components used in a machine, better will be its maneuverability.
+Typically, the better the quality of the components used in a machine, the better will be its maneuverability.